Our Partners

 University of Toronto Kinesiology Field PlacementsThis MOU serves to provide Kinesiology field placement opportunities for University of Toronto students.
 Field placements within TDSB sites provide University of Toronto students who are considering a career within Kinesiology, an opportunity to learn by working alongside a supervising TDSB Physical Education teacher.
 These placements satisfy course requirements for field placement experience.

 University of Toronto Language Teaching (LT) Field PlacementsThis program provides field placement opportunities for students in the Language Teaching (LT) field within the Master of Education (MEd) degree in Language and Literacies Education (LLE).
 Field placements within TDSB sites provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 Field placement students collaborate with TDSB staff to enhance their understanding of curriculum; to assist students in developing fundamental learning skills; and to provide a collaborative presence in ESL environments.
-This placements satisfy post-secondary course requirements for field placement experience.
+These placements satisfy post-secondary course requirements for field placement experience.
+Applicable: K-12 & Adult Learning Centres.

 University of Toronto MSW Field PlacementsField education provides students with supervised opportunity to apply knowledge gained through their academic studies in a practice setting.
 Students are assigned to community-based agencies and service providers for a set period of days with a focus on learning goals, ethical practice and demonstrating social work competencies in the process of developing a professional identity.
 Students are required to complete 450 hours in a field education practicum per year of study.
 Alongside placement, students are required to complete the co-requisite Integrative Seminar for Field Education.
 This course links classroom education with field education by way of readings, invited speakers, and discussions.”